diegommm/jsonutils/README.md

 ## Determine JSON Data Type

-Sometimes we receive JSON requests/responses from the internet and the API we're hitting (or clients hitting our API) always sends us a structure that could be modeled like this:
+Sometimes we receive JSON requests/responses and the API we're hitting (or clients hitting our API) use a general structure that could be modeled like this:
 ```go
 type Response struct {
 	Data   interface{} `json:"data"`
 	Status int         `json:"status"`
 }
 ```
+(Of course, this is just illustrative.)

 And it can get a bit clunky to just leave it like a `map[string]interface{}` in case we get an object, or maybe a `[]interface{}` if it's an array or even just a plain `string`.
 We may want to validate the structure of what we're about to receive.

 Let's say that we are making request to an API that lists objects of type `User`.
 The `User` model could look like this: